asuslenovotufroxtric/IC_Design_Portfolio/Digital-Designs/9bit-Simple-Processor/README.md

 ## 2. My Role

-I was responsible for Lab 4: A Simple Processor.
+I was responsible for 2) A Simple Processor.

 My contributions included: